laminas/laminas-eventmanager/doc/book/application-integration/usage-in-a-laminas-mvc-application.md

 ## Logging Message

-To log a message, produce a [dispatch error](https://docs.laminas.dev/laminas-mvc/mvc-event/#mvceventevent_dispatch_error-dispatcherror) by navigate to `http://localhost:8080/1234`, and the 404 page should be displayed.
+To log a message, produce a [dispatch error](https://docs.laminas.dev/laminas-mvc/mvc-event/#mvceventevent_dispatch_error-dispatcherror) by navigating to `http://localhost:8080/1234`, where a 404 page should be displayed.
 The attached listener will log a message and write it to the registered storage backend(s).

 ## Learn More